whiteh4cker-tr/grammar-llm/README.md

 ## Example Usage

 ### Web Interface
 Simply paste or type your text in the editor and click "Check Grammar".
+The application will:
-The application will analyze your text and display suggestions.
+1. Analyze your text and display suggestions with highlighted differences
+2. Calculate and display a writing quality score (0–100) based on the ratio of errors to total words
+3. Provide a "Download Report" button to generate a PDF report containing:
+   - Writing quality score
+   - All suggestions with original and corrected sentences
+   - Visual highlighting of error words (red) and corrections (green)
+   - WCAG 2.0 AA compliant color contrast for accessibility

 ### API Usage
 The application exposes a REST API for programmatic access: